enake/helix-poc/README.md

 npm run lint
 ```

+## Bootstrap

+This template uses bootstrap.
+5.x version in combination with `purgecss`. `styles/vendor/bootstrap.min.css` only
+imports the css classes that being used the project.
+In order to update the file, use: `npm run purge-css`

 ## Local development

 1. Create a new repository based on the `helix-project-boilerplate` template and add a mountpoint in the `fstab.yaml`